 - Response to SIP OPTIONS queries - Incoming PSTN calls to various Avaya deskphone types including H.323, SIP, digital, and analog at the enterprise.
 All inbound PSTN calls were routed to the enterprise across the SIP trunk from the service provider - Outgoing PSTN calls from various Avaya deskphone types including H.323, SIP, digital, and analog at the enterprise.
 All outbound PSTN calls were routed from the enterprise across the SIP trunk to the service provider - Inbound and outbound PSTN calls to/from softphones.
 Two Avaya soft phones were used in testing: Avaya one-X[®] Communicator (1XC) and Avaya EquinoxTM for Windows.
 1XC supports two work modes (Computer and Other Phone).
 Each supported mode was tested.
 1XC also supports two Voice over IP (VoIP) protocols: H.323 and SIP.
 Both protocols were tested.
-Avaya EquinoxTM for Windows was used in testing as a simple SIP endpoint for basic inbound and outbound calls - SIP transport using UDP, port 5060, between the Avaya enterprise and COLT - Direct IP-to-IP Media (also known as "Shuffling") over a SIP Trunk.
-Direct IP-to-IP Media allows Communication Manager to reconfigure the RTP path after call establishment directly between the Avaya phones and the Avaya SBCE releasing media processing resources on the Avaya Media Gateway or Avaya Media Server. - Various call types including: local call, international, outbound toll-free. - Codec G.711A, G.729A - Caller ID presentation and Caller ID restriction - Response to incomplete call attempts and trunk errors - Voicemail navigation for inbound and outbound calls - User features such as hold and resume, internal call forwarding, transfer, and conference - Off-net call transfer, conference, off-net call forwarding, forwarding to Avaya Aura Messaging and EC500 mobility (extension to cellular) - SIP re-Invite/Update in off-net call transfer - SIP Diversion header in off-net call forward - Call Center scenarios - Fax using T.38 mode - DTMF RFC2833 - Remote Worker
+Avaya EquinoxTM for Windows was used in testing as a simple SIP endpoint for basic inbound and outbound calls - SIP transport using UDP, port 5060, between the Avaya enterprise and Bell Canada - Direct IP-to-IP Media (also known as "Shuffling") over a SIP Trunk.
+Direct IP-to-IP Media allows Communication Manager to reconfigure the RTP path after call establishment directly between the Avaya phones and the Avaya SBCE releasing media processing resources on the Avaya Media Gateway or Avaya Media Server. - Various call types including: local call, international, outbound toll-free, outbound to assisted operator, local directory assistance 411 and 911 emergency call - Codec G.711MU, G.729A - Caller ID presentation and Caller ID restriction - Response to incomplete call attempts and trunk errors - Voicemail navigation for inbound and outbound calls - User features such as hold and resume, internal call forwarding, transfer, and conference - Off-net call transfer, conference, off-net call forwarding, forwarding to Avaya Aura[®] Messaging and EC500 mobility (extension to cellular) - SIP re-Invite/Refer in off-net call transfer - SIP Diversion/PAI header in off-net call forward - Call Center scenarios - Outbound call with authentication - Fax T.38 mode - DTMF RFC2833 - Remote Worker

-The following was not supported and not tested:
+The following was not supported: